 Do not to give manuka honey to children under the age of 1 year old as occasionally it contains a bacteria that can be can cause serious illness in infants.

-A reputable outlet for manuka honey products in the United States is 'Taylor Pass Honey' and their products are available online HERE.
+A reputable sales outlet for genuine New Zealand produced manuka honey in the United States is 'Taylor Pass Honey' and their products are available online HERE.

 Even better, purchase some manuka honey while enjoying the New Zealand vacation you planned with the team here at New Zealand Vacations!